splashkit/the-programmers-field-guide/src/content/docs/book/part-3-programs-as-concepts/2-abstraction/2-trailside/1-3-doing.md

 We can see a few C# conventions in this example:

 * Method names are written in PascalCase.
-* Parameter, and local variabels, use camelCase.
+* Parameter, and local variables, use camelCase.

 :::